phthom/HybridCloud/3-KubeIKSLab.md

 export KUBECONFIG=/Users/phil/.bluemix/plugins/container-service/clusters/mycluster/kube-config-mil01-mycluster.yml
 ```

- > IMPORTANT : Set the KUBECONFIG environment variable. **Copy the output from the previous command and paste it in your terminal**.
-The command output should look similar to the following.

- `export KUBECONFIG=/Users/phil/.bluemix/plugins/container-service/clusters/mycluster/kube-config-mil01-mycluster.yml`
+**IMPORTANT** : Cut, paste and execute the KUBECONFIG line at the end of the previous command to setup which cluster you want to access.

 Verify that you can connect to your cluster by listing your worker nodes.

  `kubectl get nodes`